The data minimization principle in the GDPR

 What question do you need to ask yourself?

 For each data processing operation, you must ask yourself which data is required to achieve the purpose.
-All other data ("data retention") cannot be processed within this framework, or a separate permission standard/legal basis must be used for this (e.g. consent).
+All other data ("data retention") cannot be processed within this framework, or a separate authorization standard/legal basis must be used for this (e.g. the Consent).

 Transparency is also very important.
-Do not hide references to data processing in long contract texts or make the conclusion of the contract dependent on the submission of consent to other processing.
-For example, you should only mark as mandatory fields in a form those fields that are necessary to achieve the purpose of the main processing.
+Do not hide references to data processing in long contract texts or make the conclusion of the contract dependent on the submission of a consent form.
+Consent to another Processing dependent.
+For example, you should only mark those fields in a form as mandatory fields that are necessary to achieve the purpose of the main processing.

-Another example: As a rule, you do not need information about whether a customer has children or when they were on vacation for the purpose of performing a contract.
-This information can therefore not be processed on the basis of Article 6(2)(b) of the GDPR ("performance of a contract").
-However, as a seller, you naturally have a legitimate interest in creating a basis of trust with the customer and exchange some private information for this purpose.
-This information can be processed on the basis of the customer's consent for the purpose of good customer relations.
+Another example: As a rule, you do not need information about whether a customer has children or when they have been on vacation for the purpose of performing a contract.
+This information can therefore not be processed on the basis of Article 6(2)(b) of the GDPR.
+GDPR ("fulfillment of the contract").
+However, as a seller you naturally have a legitimate interest in creating a basis of trust with the customer and exchange some private information for this purpose.
+This information can be processed on the basis of the Consent of the customer for the purpose of good customer relations.
 However, you should be the only person who has access to this information; the elements must not be entered in a CRM, for example.
 If another salesperson takes over the customer, you may not pass on this information.

 Data protection-friendly default settings as implementation of the data minimization principle

-The data minimization principle overlaps with the principle of data protection-friendly default settings (privacy by design), which is listed in Art.
-25 para.
-2 GDPR.
+The data minimization principle overlaps with the principle of data protection-friendly default settings (privacy by design), which is set out in Art.
+25 (2) GDPR.
+GDPR is performed.

-This principle states that appropriate technical and organizational measures must ensure that, by default, only personal data whose processing is necessary for the respective specific processing purpose is processed.
+This principle states that suitable Technical and organizational measures must ensure that by default only personal datawhose Processing is necessary for the specific processing purpose in question.
 The principle concerns, among other things, the means that must actually be implemented so that the data minimization principle is observed.
 For example, optional fields and mandatory fields in a form must be easily distinguishable from each other for the customer.

-As a second example, we would like to mention the issue of comment fields in files maintained by your employees.
-Supervisory authorities have, for example, imposed fines because call center employees had entered very precise information about customers (about their health, etc.) that was not relevant to the purpose of processing, sometimes even containing offensive remarks, in comment fields in the CRM system.
+As a second example, we would like to mention the issue of comment fields in files that are maintained by your employees.
+Supervisory authorities have, for example Fine imposed because employees of call centers are very precise and not for the purpose of Processing relevant information about customers (about their health,...) with sometimes even offensive remarks in comment fields of the CRM system.
 Apart from the necessary data protection training of your employees, we recommend that you set up a warning banner for the use of such comment fields, or restrict the entries using drop-down menus.

 Conclusion: how can you successfully implement a data minimization initiative?

-You must assess all the personal data you have in your database by asking yourself for each processing operation whether the data being collected is in line with this principle.
+You must evaluate all personal data that you have in your database by registering for each Processing ask whether the data that is collected is in line with this principle.
 Then you must check whether the unnecessary data collected may be processed in a different context.
 Finally, you must delete the data for which no framework can be found and you may no longer collect this data in the future.

 The collection of information for the record of processing activities should actually give you many elements that allow you to get a picture of the state of your organization in terms of the data minimization principle.